|

 autonomous software figures most regulatory bodies will actually care

+about in determining the road worthiness of self-driving systems.
 The more surprising takeaway here is that GTA V in this instance

 isn’t a second-rate alternative to simulation software created for the